Transparent, all-in pricing — surgeon’s fee, operating room, anesthesia, and implants included.

 The best way to determine whether breast augmentation is right for a specific patient — and which technique and implant type fit best — is to schedule a consultation.
 Dr. Spann personally meets with every consultation patient at the AAAASF-accredited surgery center on Rodney Parham Road.

 Call (501) 219-8000 or request a consultation online.
-The $75 consultation fee applies.

 Michael Spann, MD, is a double board-certified plastic and reconstructive surgeon and the founder of Little Rock Plastic Surgery, P.A.
 He is currently the only plastic surgeon in Arkansas certified to perform the Motiva Preservé breast augmentation technique.
 The practice operates from an AAAASF-accredited surgery center at 2200 N. Rodney Parham Rd. in Little Rock, with a satellite office in Fayetteville serving Northwest Arkansas.